Neurodiversity Navigators at Bellevue College

 Campus Awareness & Training

-The Autism Spectrum Navigators (ASN) Program currently serves Bellevue College students who identify as autistic.
-Students must self-identify as autistic, must wish to be part of the ASN program, and must agree to participate in all program components listed above and discuss any participation concerns with program leads.
+The Neurodiversity Navigators Program currently serves Bellevue College students who identify as autistic.
+Students must self-identify as autistic, must wish to be part of the program, and must agree to participate in all program components listed above and discuss any participation concerns with program leads.

 See our Future Students page to learn more.